scikit-learn-inria-fondation/ParisSprintJanuary2020/workshop.md

 Open a Python file from the project: `setup.py`.

 In order to work with VSCode in your Python environment
-- `Ctrl+Shift+P` then "select python interpreter" and choose "sklworkshop"
+- `Ctrl+Shift+P` then "python select interpreter" and choose "sklworkshop"

 Open project folder for scikit-learn: `Ctrl-k Ctrl-o`

+Activate the "sklworkshop" Python interpreter for the scikit-learn project.

 Switch between projects: `Ctrl-r`